‘Twas the night before Christmas when all through the house,

 So up to the house-top, the coursers they flew,

-And then Invest It Wisely, heard on the roof,
+And then we all heard up on the roof,

 The prancing and pawing of each little hoof.